 This couldn’t be further from the truth.

-I find the argument that skin is an isolated system to be infuriating especially when the superficial approaches used to remedy issues of the skin keep dogs in a cycle of sickness.
+As a canine herbalist, I find the argument that skin is an isolated system to be infuriating.
+Especially when the conventional, superficial approaches used to remedy skin problems keep dogs in a cycle of sickness.

 Before I delve deeper into this conflict let’s first look at the skin from a functional standpoint.